BowerH/BowerH/README.md

 ### 🧬 About Me

-- 🔭 I’m currently working on: Bioinformatics pipelines, data visualization, and tool development for biological research
+- 🔭 I’m currently working on: A novel pipeline to approach presence and absence of bacterial genomes.
 - 🌱 I’m diving deeper into: Genomics, sequence analysis, and machine learning in life sciences
 - 💬 Ask me about: Python, Linux, or building automated workflows